Buddhism in Myanmar

-Buddhism (ဗုဒ္ဓဘာသာ), specifically Theravada branch (ထေရဝါဒဗုဒ္ဓဘာသာ), is the official and state religion of Myanmar since 1961, and practiced by nearly 87% of the population.
+Buddhism (ဗုဒ္ဓဘာသာ), specifically Theravada branch (ထေရဝါဒဗုဒ္ဓဘာသာ), is the largest religion in Myanmar, and practiced by approximately 88% of the population.
 It is the most religious Buddhist country in terms of the proportion of monks in the population and proportion of income spent on religion.
-With approximately 48 million Buddhists, Myanmar has the fourth largest Buddhist population in the world, after China, Thailand and Japan.
+With approximately 48 million Buddhists, Myanmar has the third largest Buddhist population in the world, after Thailand and China.
 Adherents are most likely found among the Bamar, Shan, Rakhine, Mon, Karen, and Chinese who are well integrated into Burmese society.
 Monks, collectively known as the sangha (community), are venerated members of Burmese society.
 Among many ethnic groups in Myanmar, including the Bamar and Shan, Theravada Buddhism is practiced in conjunction with the worship of nats, which are spirits who can intercede in worldly affairs.
 Buddhists in Myanmar are governed by Burmese customary law.

-Regarding the practice of Buddhism, two popular practices stand out: merit-making and vipassanā meditation.
+Two popular practices are merit-making and vipassanā meditation.
 There is also the less popular weizza path.
 Merit-making is the most common path undertaken by Burmese Buddhists.
 This path involves the observance of the Five precepts and accumulation of good merit through charity (dana, often to monks) and good deeds to obtain a favorable rebirth.
 The meditation path, which has gained ground since the early 20th century, is a form of Buddhist meditation which is seen as leading to awakening and can involve intense meditation retreats.
 The weizza path is an esoteric system of occult practices (such as recitation of spells, samatha and alchemy) believed to lead to life as a weizza (ဝိဇ္ဇာ vijjā), a semi-immortal and supernatural being who awaits the appearance of the future Buddha, Maitreya (အရိမေတ္တေယျ Arimetteyya).